KDE/documentation-docs-kdenlive-org/user_interface/menu/help_menu.rst

 Donate
 ------

 This function allows you to donate.
-It points you to https://kde.org/donate/?app=kdenlive where the donation get collected for Kdenlive.
+It points you to the Kdenlive |donate| page where the donation get collected for Kdenlive (https://kdenlive.org/fund/).

 .. _help-about_kdenlive: